kadirsahmeran/sahmeran-yapi-landing-page/README.md

 2. Preview the project locally:
    - **Recommended (VS Code users):** Open the project folder in Visual Studio Code and click **"Go Live"** (using the Live Server extension).
 This starts a local server and provides the best experience.
    - **Alternative:** Simply open the `index.html` file directly in your web browser.
+## Notes

+This project was built to demonstrate clean HTML structure, scalable vanilla JavaScript architecture, and performance-focused frontend development without relying on frameworks.